lalitha1810/Projects/README.md

 Best Cricket Prediction

-Image Credit :07.ibm.com/

 This best cricket prediction owes IBM - for its analytic innovation ScoreWithData that consists of Twitteratti Speaks, IBM Social Sentiment Index and Wisden Impact Index which provides insights to cricket fans.
 IBM uses Social Media in particular Twitter for spreading the word about their creative and interesting predictions.

 Twitteratti Speaks uses Data Analytics Engine and Social Media Data to identify and keep a track of all the highlight moments of every cricket match.
 The highlight of a match are identified by the prevailing reactions of the cricket fans by scanning and searching through billions of Twitter feeds and finally results are projected visually.
 IBM Social Sentiment Index uses real-time data streams for generating the best cricket predictions on the teams as to who has a greater probability of winning the match, who are the most talked of players.
 Widen Impact Index provides proportional and correlated predictions by leveraging the historical and current cricket data as the cricket match progresses.

 Big Data in Sports has a vital role to play in decision making in future by recording the experiences and predicting behaviors based on cricket data.
-If you have any of the best cricket predictions done using Big Data Analytics for ICC World Cup Cricket 2015 then do share with us in comments section below.